microtype/colibrio/README.md

 colibrio
 ========

 //STUDENT PROJECT

 Colibrio is a simple chat where you can send the last message as tweet

+---INSTRUCTIONS - How to Run Colibrio on Windows---
+> Download the folder
+COMMAND PROMPT
+> Start your Command Prompt by typing cmd followed by enter in the windows search bar
+> Navigate* to the location of the folder on your harddrive
+> Type "npm install" and wait for the install to finish
+> Type "node app.js" and wait for the message
+> Let the command prompt window be open

+WEB BROWSER
+> Start a new web browser window
+> navigate to "localhost:3000"
+> collaborate on a tweet by chatting
+> to tweet the message that you agreed on copy paste it into the pop-up tweet window.

+*=(using cd or cd.. commands to move in your file strucuture, type HELP in the command prompt followed by enter for more help)

 This Student Project builds upon: